angeloashmore/redux-shopify-storefront/README.md

 ## Purpose

 Provide Shopify Storefront functionality to Redux-enabled applications, namely static sites.
-All initial development will be based on providing functionality for a Gatsby generated static site.
+All initial development will be focused on providing functionality to a Gatsby generated static site.

 ## Setup

 Integrating `redux-shopify-storefront` consists of two parts:

-1. Adding the reducers
+1. Adding the reducer
-2. Adding the sagas
+2. Adding the saga

 The following basic setup handles both.
-If your application is using sagas, a slightly different setup is needed to merge the provided saga with yours.
+If your application is already using sagas, a slightly different setup is needed to merge the provided saga with yours.

 ```js
 import React from 'react'